 The cause of alien hand syndrome is not yet known, though it may be brought on by brain surgery.

+Think for a moment about how you move your limbs.
+You don’t really have to think about it, but you definitely control them, right?
 Now imagine if you didn’t.
 Imagine if your limbs suddenly started to move themselves.
 Imagine if they even began to attack you.
 That might sound like a bad horror movie, but for people with alien hand syndrome, it’s a disturbing reality.

 The procedure, known as a corpus callosotomy, is usually done in cases of extreme epilepsy and involves physically severing the fibers that hold the brain together.
 This stops the electrical signals in the brain that cause epilepsy, but it may also interfere with the way the brain sends signals to move the limbs, which could be the cause of alien hand syndrome.

 However, any condition that damages the connections in the brain that control movement can lead to the condition.

 The good news is that alien hand syndrome is very rare.
-But, you may want to keep a close eye on that hand just in case.
+But you may want to keep a close eye on that hand just in case.

 After learning about alien hand syndrome, read about exploding head syndrome, which causes phantom noises inside your head.
-Then read about the girl who suffered from Rapunzel syndrome and died after eating her own hair.
+Then learn about the girl who suffered from Rapunzel syndrome and died after eating her own hair.